 By knowing the most common issues your users experience you can be prepared to put strategies in place to assist the helpdesk to function in a more streamlined manner.
 This will not only improve the efficiency of the helpdesk but will enable you to achieve higher levels of customer satisfaction.
 In this article you will learn more about common it help desk problems and solutions.

 Common IT helpdesk problems and solutions

 When you’ve been working on your company’s IT helpdesk for long enough you start to get a feel for the sorts of issues that employees will call up and ask about.

-You may have different questions to these ones depending on what industry you provide support to (for example your employees may use specialized software that generates a lot of calls to the help desk) but in general, these are the most common helpdesk problems people call to get advice on:
+You may have different questions to these ones depending on what industry you provide support to (for example your employees may use specialized software that generates a lot of calls to the help desk) but in general, these are the most common help desk problems and solutions people call to get advice on:

 1. They can’t log in.

 Whether they’ve forgotten their password or left their caps lock on while trying to type it, these users can’t access the systems until the helpdesk comes to their rescue.

 Solution: Make sure the employee isn’t trying to enter a password with caps lock turned on.
 Also, check to see if the password has expired, or the account is suspended due to inactivity.
 Send the employee a password reset link.
 Other solutions can involve establishing a self-service password reset portal or adopting password management software in your organization.

 In many cases, you’ll get a call from someone in a panic wanting to know how to recover files they have sent to recycling or files that were in the recycling bin that has since been emptied

 Solution: First check to determine if the file is in the recycling bin or not.
 If the recycling bin has been emptied, you may need to reinstate the file for the user from the server backup.